Riouken/cTab/README.md

 * Added MicroDAGR handheld GPS.
   It features a self-centering small view mode that can be kept visible while navigating and a large view mode that allows for user interaction.
 The small view mode can be zoomed in and out using the `Zoom_In` and `Zoom_Out` keys.
 * Added configurable server-side list of helmets that define the presence of a helmet camera, defaulting to vanilla ArmA 3 and BWmod helmet models with a camera.
+* Enabled support for CBA Keybinding system to make key bind changes more user friendly and changable without a restart.
+Userconfig settings now define the default keybinds.

 ### 2.0.0 ###
 * Reduced network traffic by moving the list generation of tracked elements from the server to the clients